ansibleguy/collection_opnsense/docs/use_package.md

   - in that case - you should run '[ansibleguy.opnsense.system](https://github.com/ansibleguy/collection_opnsense/blob/stable/docs/use_system.md)' with action 'upgrade'

+Be aware that the list-module with target 'package' will return installed plugins AND base-packages.

 ## Definition

 | Parameter | Type            | Required | Default value | Comment                                                                                           |